wp-plugins/itunes-podcast-review-manager/readme.txt

 1. The plugin panel in the Podcast Reviews menu.

 == Changelog ==

+= 2.1 =
+* Added flag icons in a new column
+* Added iprm shortcode to display the reviews on the front end of websites
+* Design changes - removed navigation borders, set button hover colors
+* Added a data reset button
+* Added a function to remove the cron job on plugin deactivation
+* Added notices and alerts
+* Updated screenshot and banner images

 = 2.0 =
 * Major design and UI improvements